-Pursuant to requirement under Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board of Directors has constituted variouscommittees of Board such as Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee and Corporate Social Responsibility Committee.
-Thedetails of composition and terms of reference of these committees are mentioned in the Corporate Governance Report.
+Pursuant to requirement under Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board of Directors has constituted variousCommittees of Board such as Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee Business Responsibility Committee Risk ManagementCommittee and Corporate Social Responsibility Committee.
+The details of composition andterms of reference of these Committees are mentioned in the Corporate Governance Report.

-During the year under review the Issued Subscribed and Paid-up Share Capital of theCompany was 509024770 shares of Rs.
-1/- each.
-There was no change in the capitalstructure of the Company.
+As on March 31 2020 the Issued Subscribed and Paid-up Equity Share Capital of theCompany was 572049980 equity shares of ' 1/- each.

 a) Issue of equity shares with differential rights

-Your Company has not issued any Equity Shares with differential rights during the yearunder review.
+Your Company has not issued any equity shares with differential rights during the yearunder review.

 b) Issue of sweat equity shares

-Your Company has not issued any Sweat Equity Shares during the year under review.
+Your Company has not issued any sweat equity shares during the year under review.

 c) Issue of employee stock options